 Gay Clubs & Bars in Boston

-Downstairs is more of a bar with tables for conversations and upstairs is a second bar and more of a club feel with dancing after 10 pm on busier nights.
-First Saturday of every month is generally the wildly popular Underbear party, and the Mr. Boston Bear contest is held here in September.
+Downstairs is more of a bar with tables for conversations, and upstairs is a second bar, and more of a club feel with dancing after 10 pm on busier nights.
+The first Saturday of every month is generally the wildly popular Underbear party, and the Mr. Boston Bear contest is held here in September.

-We just wish these girls would learn they are in our house, not their own… Still, Jacques can be fun with affordable beers and if nothing else is on we would happily start out our night here.
-Local gays might look down their nose at Jacques but we just can never say no to drag…
+We just wish these girls would learn they are in our house, not their own.
+Still, Jacques can be fun with affordable beers, and if nothing else is on, we would happily start out our night here.
+Local gays might look down their noses at Jacques, but we just can never say no to drag…

-As the gay bar scene diminishes, Club Cafe persists (and for good reason).
-Open 7 nights a week with an insane roster of events including Drag Bingo, RuPaul Drag Race viewing parties, Trivia Tuesday’s, Atomic Karaoke Wednesday’s, Hot Body #YAASSS!
-Thursday’s, dance parties and even a retro T-Dance on Sunday evening for those who aren’t ready for the weekend to end.
+As the gay bar scene diminishes, Club Cafe persists (and for a good reason).
+Open seven nights a week with an insane roster of events, including Drag Bingo, RuPaul Drag Race viewing parties, Trivia Tuesdays, Atomic Karaoke Wednesdays, and Hot Body #YAASSS!
+Thursday’s, dance parties, and even a retro T-Dance on Sunday evening for those who aren’t ready for the weekend to end.

 Gay-Popular Bars in Boston

-- Versus – Boston’s first arcade bar in Downtown Crossing.
+Boston’s first arcade bar in Downtown Crossing.
 Versus masterfully combines retro-modern arcade games with iconic pop art murals from local artist Dirty Dek in a thematic and high-energy bar setting.
 The space boasts LED televisions, a Funktion One sound system, and design elements inspired by 80’s pop culture.
 Open daily, serving pub grub, creative and fun cocktails, as well as craft beer and wine.

-There is an extensive list of seasonal craft cocktails, wines, beers, cordials and more – complemented by unforgettable dishes from a rotating pop-up culinary program, where visiting chefs stage at Wink & Nod to experiment and showcase their boldest creations.
+There is an extensive list of seasonal craft cocktails, wines, beers, cordials, and more – complemented by unforgettable dishes from a rotating pop-up culinary program, where visiting chefs stage at Wink & Nod to experiment and showcase their boldest creations.
 It’s not cheap, but an absolute must-visit in our opinion.

 Cruising, Gay Saunas & Bath Houses in Boston

 Other options?
-Gay hook up apps or simply trying your luck in the bars…
+Gay hook-up apps or simply trying your luck in the bars…

-Gay Boston Map
+Gay Map Of Boston